microsoft/generative-ai-for-beginners/15-rag-and-vector-databases/README.md

 ## Retrieval and Vector Search

-When a user asks a question, the retriever transforms it into a vector using the query encoder, it then searches the through our document search index for relevant vectors in the document that are related to the input.
+When a user asks a question, the retriever transforms it into a vector using the query encoder, it then searches through our document search index for relevant vectors in the document that are related to the input.
 Once done, it converts both the input vector and document vectors into text and passes it through the LLM.

 ### Retrieval